 The Credit Suisse Silver Bar page gives more information about the silver bars that are issued under the Credit Suisse label.

-Credit Suisse Platinum Bars are 99.95% pure.
-The Valcambi Suisse refinery produces the bars at its facility in Switzerland.
-The bars are available in the sizes of 1 gram, 2 gram, 5 gram, 1 oz and 10 oz and come encased in tamper-evident packaging with an assay card.
-Platinum bars by Credit Suisse are more commonly available than the silver bars mentioned above.
+All Credit Suisse platinum bars are fully backed by the Credit Suisse Bank of Switzerland.
+The bars are minted at the Valcambi Suisse refinery in Switzerland.
+That can be clearly seen on the front side of the bars which bear Valcambi's official assayer's stamp "CHI ESSAYEUR FONDEUR".
+The bars are 99.95% pure like all platinum bullion bars and available in the sizes of 1 gram, 2 gram, 5 gram, 1 oz and 10 oz.
+Tamper-evident packaging encases all bars and an assay card is included in the packaging.
 The front side of the bars displays the Credit Suisse logo, assayer's stamp, serial number, purity and weight information in the same layout as the gold and silver bars.
-The reverse of the smaller Credit Suisse platinum bars shows America's Statue of Liberty whereas larger bars display the diagonal pattern of Credit Suisse logos.
+The reverse of the smaller Credit Suisse platinum bullion bars shows America's Statue of Liberty whereas larger bars display a diagonal pattern of Credit Suisse logos.
 Precious Metals IRA's are allowed to include the bars.

 The Credit Suisse Platinum Bar page gives more information about the platinum bars that Credit Suisse issues and allows you to compare current prices.